xtuml/chess/lichess_bot/README.md

    "xtUML eXecute Application" heading.
 4. Click "Debug" to launch the application.
 5. Log in to your human account on lichess.com.
-6. Use the search bar to navigate to the user page for your bot.
-Challenge your bot to a match.
+6. Use the [search bar](doc/img/search_opponent.png "search opponent") to navigate to the user page for your bot.
+7. Challenge your bot to a match (by clicking on the [crossed swords](doc/img/challenge.png "challenge")).

 ## Adding bot intelligence